gboissinot/esgi-al-2023/hexagonal/step13/README.md

-# Step 13
+# Step 12

 ## Description

-- Reduces domain dependency
+- Add a REST Web Controller

+## Details

+- Uses Spring Boot Web library

 ## Explanation

-- Command and Query objects use only primitive types
+- The web controller is an input port
+- AccountWebController is the entry point for web requests
-- Domain exceptions are not propagated to the adapters
+- CreateAccountRequest, CreateAccountResponse, TransferAccountRequest, GetBalanceResponse are the Web model
-- Command and Query bus implementations have the responsibility to convert exceptions from the domain layers to application exceptions
+- Web model uses also the bean validation
+- The web controller has the responsibility to invoke commands and query through the command bus and query bus